 We strongly advise all F-1 students on post-completion OPT, but particularly those with expired F-1 visas, to exercise caution in choosing whether to travel.
 If you are asked to travel for business, you should ensure that your employer is aware of the risks.
 We also strongly advise you to consult with an immigration attorney regarding your risks in obtaining a new visa.

 STEP 1: Go to TigerNav.
 Click “Login.”
 Use your university netid and password.
 In the left-hand column, click “F-1 Practical Training” and then either “Pre Completion OPT Request” (for OPT prior to graduation) or “Post OPT Request” (for OPT after completion of your program/end of enrollment).
 Click “Start a New Request” and complete all of the required E-Forms in order.
 Please note that you will not be able to save your application as a draft and return to submit it later.
 You should ensure that you have all of the materials as listed in the instructions form prior to beginning the application itself to avoid complications.

-STEP 2: Davis IC sends an email notifying the student that their I-20 is ready and asks for a mailing address for the I-20.
+STEP 2: Davis IC sends an electronic I-20 and USCIS mailing label to the student.
 Student makes any necessary amendments to application materials based on feedback in the email.

-STEP 3: Student receives I-20 by mail, compiles final OPT application, and mails application to USCIS using shipping label and envelope provided by Davis IC.
+STEP 3: Student compiles final OPT application, and mails application to USCIS using shipping label provided by Davis IC.